-Augusta Mann's Rigor Vigor Nine Recurring African American Cultural Themes • • Spirituality pervades the traditional African and African American ethos.
-No "Spirituality" Yes Spirituality It's based on the belief that all elements in the universe are of one is academically gives learning substance (Spirit) & that all matter, animate or inanimate are merely inappropriate; its aliveness & different manifestations of the God force (Spirit) it's not rational No "Verve" is purpose Resilience is the conscious need to bounce back from disappointment & Yes It is verve disaster and to have the tools of humor & joy to renew life's energy. academically that drives Resilience is related to verve.
+Augusta Mann's Nine Recurring African American Cultural Themes Rigor Vigor No "Spirituality" Yes Spirituality It's based on the belief that all elements in the universe are of one is academically gives learning substance (Spirit) & that all matter, animate or inanimate are merely inappropriate; its aliveness & different manifestations of the God force (Spirit) it's not rational purpose Resilience is the conscious need to bounce back from disappointment & No "Verve" is Yes It is verve disaster and to have the tools of humor & joy to renew life's energy. academically that drives Resilience is related to verve.
 Verve is desire for creative inappropriate: inquiry/learning; extemporaneousness-a sense of utter antipathy for the mundane and it's too close to verve gives monotonous, the ability to focus on & handle several issues at once.
 The emotions & rigor the "life" it idea of transformation (the process of becoming better) is informed by not logical or needs to be real two distinct yet interrelated ideas, verve & resilience. linear enough & authentic Humanism describes the African view of the whole world as vitalistic No Humanism Yes Essence of (alive) & this vitalism is grounded in a sense of goodness. is not grounded vigor is vitality in science & aliveness Communalism denotes awareness of the interdependence of people.
 No Purpose of Yes Informs One acts in accordance & the notion that the duty to one's family & social rigor not chiefly community group is more important than individual privileges & rights. communal sustainability Orality/Verbal Expressiveness refers to the special importance No Orality is not Yes Adds to, not attached to knowledge passed on through word of mouth & the cultivation as academic as subtracts from, of oral virtuosity. writing academics Realness refers to the need to face life the way it is without pretense.
-It's No Seen as Yes Gives submanifested by frankness of manner, casualness in social transactions, having little to do stance/ authencontempt for artificiality & falseness in human conduct, & an aversion to with academics ticity to purpose formality & standardization. & studying of academics Personal Style/Uniqueness refers to the cultivation of a unique or No Seen as Yes Drives the distinctive personality or essence & putting one's own brand on an having little to do depth/breadth activity.
-It implies approaching life as if it were an artistic endeavor. with academics of both rigor & & studying vigor Emotional Vitality expresses a sense of aliveness, animation, & No Seen as Yes Matches openness conveyed in language, oral literature, song, dance, body having little to do perfectly with language, folk poetry, & expressive thought. with academics essences of & studying vigor Musicality/Rhythm demonstrates the connectedness of movement, No Musicality/ Yes Musicality/ music, dance, percussiveness, & rhythm, personified through the musical rhythm seen as rhythm adds to beat.
+It's No Seen as Yes Gives submanifested by frankness of manner, casualness in social transactions, having little to do stance/ authen- , with academics ticity to purpose , & studying of academics Personal Style/Uniqueness refers to the cultivation of a unique or No Seen as Yes Drives the having little to do depth/breadth with academics of both rigor & & studying vigor Emotional Vitality expresses a sense of aliveness, animation, & No Seen as Yes Matches having little to do perfectly with - 99-, - p, - p with academics essences of & studying vigor Musicality/Rhythm demonstrates the connectedness of movement, No Musicality/ Yes Musicality/ music, dance, percussiveness, & rhythm, personified through the musical rhythm seen as rhythm adds to beat.
 Also implied is a rhythmic orientation toward life.
 Rhythm, the having little to spirit/climate of fundamental principle of human behavior, reigns as the basic ingredient do with aca- academic study of African American expressiveness. demics/studying in classroom